mfliedner/third-rail/README.md

 # ThirdRail

-ThirdRail is a light-weight MVC implementation inspired by ActiveRecord and ActionController in Rails and is built on ActiveSupport.
+ThirdRail is a lightweight MVC implementation inspired by ActiveRecord and ActionController in Rails and is built on ActiveSupport.
 It provides a router, exception handling, and a static asset server.
 Rack middleware is used for HTML requests and responses.  `Rack::Builder` and `Rack::Server` are used in the demo tests to run simple apps built with ThirdRail through a WEBrick HTTP server on `localhost`.

 The `SQLObject` class represents "M" (Model) in MVC.
 It implements the Object Relational Mapping pattern that allows the user to perform database operations without writing SQL queries.